JanSharp/VRCMusicControl/README.md

 Features:

 - MusicArea - a trigger zone with an associated MusicDescriptor
+- A MusicArea can have multiple triggers on the one game object
 - Default music, while outside of MusicAreas
 - Local muting
 - Priority